Data Processing Addendum

 Upon termination of your subscription:

-• You have 30 days to export all data
+• You have 30 days to request a copy of your data or request deletion

 • Some data may be retained if required by law